 Digital USD Citation

 Black, Alyssa; Dow, William; Harrison, Stephanie; Kerbs, Adam; McGuire, Katheleen; Stroch, Phillip; Urbano, Jessica; Chase, Bradley; Jacobitz, Frank G.; and Schubert, Thomas, "Free Your Mind-Unlock Your Inner Creativity" (2013).
-Engineering Faculty Publications.
+School of Engineering: Faculty Scholarship.
 22.